 Yes, Virginia, they're still in use.
 Based on what I'm hearing from hiring managers, they're a key component to getting the right job.
 So many applicants fail to include this courtesy; when managers get cover letters, it stands out.
 The cover letter can personalize you (but continue to avoid the diary-like narratives mentioned above), it can help show the manager why you should get an interview, and it can highlight your professionalism.

-Top 10 important interview tips
+Top 10 Most important Interview Tips

 I run a professional networking group and teach career workshops.
 All too often, candidates do not see how they come across in interviews, so we videotape mock sessions and provide professional critiques.
 Here are some common pitfalls:

-1. Self-introduction: Generally, the hiring manager or team will invite you to introduce yourself.
+- Self-Introduction: Generally, the hiring manager or team will invite you to introduce yourself.
 Make it brief!
 I've seen people ramble for five or more minutes while they tell how many kids they have, mention their pet dog, give details about every job they ever held and leave the hiring team with glazed eyes.
 Develop a brief introductory statement (30-second rule) that highlights your career and mentions your desire to work at their company.
 The rest of your story can be woven into your interview answers.
 Except for the kids and the dog; leave them at home.

-2. Eliminate negativity: You are looking for a job.
+- Eliminate Negativity: You are looking for a job.
 Chances are, in this economy, you may be among the millions who lost your last position due to cutbacks.
 Don't let discouragement creep into your voice or your words.
 Today's hiring managers know the economy has been rough and they know there are very talented people looking for work.
 You can use that to your advantage.
 Aside from the ironclad rule to avoid bashing your previous workplace, don't use terms such as "I'm just looking for whatever I can find," or "My last job didn't work out," or "I'm looking around for something that will pay the bills."
 Yes, I've actually heard those terms during interviews!

-3. No perfume or aftershave!
-I know, I know—if you're a woman, you almost feel naked without it.
+- 3. No Perfume or Aftershave: I know, I know—if you're a woman, you almost feel naked without it.
 If you're a guy, you think it makes you more appealing.
 Save it for your next date or that dinner out with your spouse.
 I interviewed a young woman once who, out of insecurity, had poured on the cologne before coming in.
-The minute she walked in, the room was filled with the overpowering smell, to the point of distraction and even to the point of triggering my allergies.
+The minute she walked in, the room was filled with the overpowering smell, to the point of distraction, and even to the point of triggering my allergies.
 I got through her interview, but I confess the main memory I have of her is the perfume.
 Whatever else she could have brought to the job was eclipsed by the strong odor she brought into the room.

-4. No clutter, of any sort.
-Think 'minimalist' in what you wear and what you carry with you.
+- 4. No Clutter, of Any Sort: Think "minimalist" in what you wear and what you carry with you.
 Too many people literally have to unpack themselves when they take the interview seat.
 Keep it simple and non-distracting.
-No flashing or dangling jewelry (chances are, they're not hiring you for your dangling earrings), no sexy or too-tight clothes and no extra baggage.
+No flashing or dangling jewelry (chances are, they're not hiring you for your dangling earrings), no sexy or too-tight clothes, and no extra baggage.
 Briefcases or portfolios are fine, if they have a purpose.
 If you carry a handbag, leave it discretely at your feet so it doesn't distract the interview team.

-8. Give specific examples!
-If you hear phrases such as "Tell about a time when you . . ." or "Give an example of a situation where . . ." it means the hiring team is looking for real experience in your answers, not hypothetical ideas of what you would do in certain instances.
+- Give Specific Examples: If you hear phrases such as "Tell about a time when you . . ." or "Give an example of a situation where . . ." it means the hiring team is looking for real experience in your answers, not hypothetical ideas of what you would do in certain instances.
 This one tip can add many points to your interview score!
 The interview team likely has a scoring form, and part of the score for each answer hinges on whether you can give specific (preferably recent) examples of how you've actually done the job.
 Avoid answers that give theory or hypothesis, such as, "I would handle that situation by . . ." or "It's important to always do (whatever) in that situation."
 Practice talking briefly about some of your accomplishments and use those examples.

 After the Job Interview: Write a Thank-You Letter!

 What you do after the interview can add points and raise your stock as well.

 Send a follow-up letter that thanks the team for their time (another nicety that too many applicants overlook).
 Thank-you letters stand out; the hiring team will pass them around and say, "Look, that last candidate actually sent a follow-up letter!"
-In the letter, you can remind them of how well suited you are for the position, and mention a few new facts that may not have been discussed during the interview.
+In the letter, you can remind them of how well suited you are for the position and mention a few new facts that may not have been discussed during the interview.

 One hiring manager I know says he does not hire anyone who doesn't send a follow-up letter.
 That ought to be reason enough to send one, each and every time!

 If you haven't heard back from the hiring team after a week or two, don't be discouraged.
-It takes forever (trust me) for positions to be approved, posted, screened, interviewed and filled.
+It takes forever (trust me) for positions to be approved, posted, screened, interviewed, and filled.
 A delay of a few weeks isn't unusual, and it's perfectly acceptable to check back with the hiring manager or HR to get an update on the status of the position.